Big Cola Wetlands

 Visiting Big Cola Wetlands

-How the Permit System Works: A link to the permit application can be found at the bottom of this webpage.
+How the Permit System Works.
+A link to the permit application can be found at the bottom of this webpage.
 If the vehicle limit has not yet been reached on your requested date and you don’t exceed one application per month, your permit will be approved.
 The emailed permit package will include a two-page hiking guide with preserve regulations, natural history, trail map, directions, and a passcode to the entrance gate.
 Please note that the gate will be locked upon your arrival.
 After you open the lock with the password, be sure to shut and lock the gate behind you - both when you enter and when you depart.
 Please read the following orientation material before applying for a permit.
 Permit holders violating Arc regulations will be denied future permits and they risk getting their car towed.

-Permit Maximum: A maximum of five people are permitted per vehicle, and a total of ten cars are permitted each day.
+Permit Maximum.
+A maximum of five people are permitted per vehicle, and a total of six cars are permitted each day.
 Permits for multiple cars are not permitted, and each applicant may only submit one permit request in any one month.
 This policy will allow more visitors to witness the preserve’s outstanding beauty, which is our highest goal.
 Big Cola’s trailhead can only hold six vehicles if cars are parked in an organized manner.
 Please follow the parking directions provided in your permit packet to ensure that all guests with permits can find a parking space when they arrive.
 If you wish to bring an organized group too large to apply through this system, please inquire with our office staff on how to proceed.
 Call 937-365-1935 or write to arcpreserveinfo@gmail.com.

 How far in advance can I apply for a permit?
 Permit applications run in monthly cycles, and each cycle begins anew on the first of the month.
 You can only apply for a permit in the current calendar month.
 If interested in applying for a permit for a future month, please wait for your desired month to arrive to submit your application.